PierreVannier/parakeet-transcript/README.md

 ### Overlaying GIFs onto a Video

-The repository includes a small utility (`overlay_gif.py`) that demonstrates how to place an animated GIF on top of an MP4 file at a specific time and position.
+The repository includes a small utility (`overlay_gif.py`) that demonstrates how to place an animated GIF on top of an MP4 file.
+The script can trim the input video to a specific range and control when the GIF appears and disappears.
 It relies on the [`moviepy`](https://zulko.github.io/moviepy/) library.

 If you haven't installed `moviepy`, you can do so with: